cardboard-iguana/cardboard-iguana.com/notes/arp-protocol.md

 Basically, an ARP request will broadcast “to” a particular IP address but using the “broadcast” MAC address (00:00:00:00:00:00), and the computer with that IP address will then reply in a non-broadcast fashion (since this requires that both the MAC address and IP address be filled in, such a direct reply provides the desired information by way of its very existence).

+Because ARP requests are about binding a MAC address to an IP address, they are necessarily limited to the current subnet.

 ## ARP Cache

 Examine the ARP cache on Windows: